The Complete HMO Property Investment Strategy For Landlords

 - I would keep strict control over the utility bills – if you have broadband, put call barring on outgoing calls on the phone line.
 If you have gas central heating, box in the boiler and set times for it to control your costs

 - I would choose the location carefully – local is always best if your self-managing.
-If you have a managing agent, going further afield may not be a problem but make sure they are geared up for managing the types of tenants you have in.
+If you have a managing agent, going further afield may not be a problem but make sure they are geared up for managing the types of tenants you have.
 Standard lettings agents aren’t good enough.
-You need to have someone with experience of HMOs.
+You need to have someone with experience with HMOs.

 HMOs need to be in very specific areas.

 But, if you pick the right location converting a house into an HMO can turn a poorly performing property around.